chris-greening/instascrape/README.md

 ```

 ## What is it?
-> _instascrape_ is a powerful, lightweight Python library for scraping Instagram data with no configurations necessary!
-It is designed with flexibility and developer productivity in mind so you can stop wasting valuable time preparing Instagram data and just start analyzing it :muscle:
+> _instascrape_ is a lightweight Python package that provides expressive and flexible tools for scraping Instagram data.
+It is geared towards being a high-level building block on the data scientist's toolchain and can be seamlessly integrated and extended with industry standard tools for web scraping, data science, and analysis.

 [Official website](https://chris-greening.github.io/instascrape/)